-The ideal chilling period for most spring-blooming bulbs is 12-14 weeks at 35 to 45°F. Exposing bulbs to these cold temperatures stimulates a biochemical response that “turns on” flower formation and initiates root growth.
+The ideal chilling period for most spring-blooming bulbs is 10-14 weeks at 35 to 45°F. Exposing bulbs to these cold temperatures stimulates a bio-chemical response that “turns on” flower formation and initiates root growth.
 Without a chilling period, the bulbs will try to bloom, but the flowers may be small and malformed.
 Bulbs can be pre-chilled for longer than the recommended amount of time, but not less.

 For best results, begin chilling the bulbs in mid to late October and plant them outdoors as soon as the chilling period is complete.
 This gives the bulbs some time to develop roots before they focus on flowering.
 If you start the chilling period in late fall, the bulbs will be ready to plant in January or February.